cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/setup_openstack.rst

    after using.

 #.
 As the server is not secured by HTTPS, remember not to use your
-   real passwords that you use on other systems to login.
+   favorite password when you are asked to set a password for portal login.

 #.
 This method is only intended for development and testing, and not
    recommended for real production use.